bigjosh/trumpwap/README.md

 You will need a blank 2GB+ SD card.

-1. Download latest plantWAP release image under the `releases` tab above
+1. Download latest trumpWAP release image under the `releases` tab above
 2. Burn it onto the SD card like [this](https://www.raspberrypi.org/documentation/installation/installing-images/)
 3. Insert the card into the Pi and turn it on!
 4. (Optional) [Expand the file system](http://elinux.org/RPi_Resize_Flash_Partitions) so you have more room for logs and generated images.